Ivan-Popov-94/Tools-for-maintain-MCNP-files-with-Sublime-Text-3/README.md

 - 'Begin Surfaces' - for surfaces description;
 - 'Begin Materials' - for materials description;
 - 'Begin Tallies' - for tallies description;
-- 'Begin Source' - for source and settings description The order of the blocks should be as in the list above.
+- 'Begin Source' - for source and settings description.\n
+The order of the blocks should be as in the list above.
 Input deck should be open with 'mcnp' syntax (https://github.com/danyalturkoglu/MCNP-syntax-highlighting).